 The EU and the International Energy Agency both classify heat pumps as a renewable energy source.
 Installing a heat pump is an easy way of complying with the needs for renewables in a new build under the Building Regulations Part L.

 Is underfloor heating required?

-Underfloor heating is the most efficient emitter of heat when used in conjunction with heat pumps because of it’s lower operating temperature requirements, however aluminum radiators can be used in a new system if they are dimensioned slightly larger to run at lower temperatures.
+Underfloor heating is the most efficient emitter of heat when used in conjunction with heat pumps because of it’s lower operating temperature requirements, however aluminium radiators can be used in a new system if they are dimensioned slightly larger to run at lower temperatures.
 We can assess the size of your existing radiators for retrofits to see if they are suitable.
-Check out our shop for some of our range of aluminum radiators.

 What is the lifespan of a heat pump?